 With the standard display model of ad serving, the amount of available inventory is calculated based on the static number of ads per page and the number of impressions to that page.
 With the standard viewable model, the viewability rate (or viewability score) is multiplied to impression inventory to provide the final amount of inventory for that page.
 If the viewability rate is below 100%, the total inventory rate will decrease.

-With VET, the viewability score is also taken into account, but there is also the reload rate to take into account.
-Every VET-enabled zone on the page is eligible to reload a new creative after 20 seconds of VET.
+With Signal, the viewability score is also taken into account, but there is also the reload rate to take into account.
+Every Signal-enabled zone on the page is eligible to reload a new creative after 20 seconds of Signal.
 Thus, the available inventory actually increases, generating additive revenue for the publisher.

 What this simple explanation doesn’t take into account, however, is the potential increase in CPM for guaranteed viewable inventory.
 Most viewable inventory is bought through Deal IDs, which tell participating buyers which requests are guaranteed viewable, along with their viewability rate, using specific identifiers in the ad request code.